Updated 01-15-2025

 Each patient responds to HCQ differently.
 For some, the symptom improvement with HCQ is remarkable.
 For others, it is more subtle.
 Some report no symptom relief, but may benefit by reducing progression.

-It is good to keep in mind that HCQ may have other long term benefits, not just improved pain and fatigue.
+Keep in mind that HCQ may have many long term benefits, not just improved pain and fatigue.
+Sjogren's can cause inflammation and damage without causing obvious symptoms.

 Comments